Spanish & Portuguese | College of Liberal Arts

 The purpose of the Dissertation Fields Exercise is to determine the student’s competence to interpret the theoretical assumptions and the research findings in their areas of specialization.
 The process consists in several steps.

 • Final oral exam.
-Within 3 weeks of submission of the exam papers, the student will meet with the committee to answer questions about the fields papers.
+Before the last day of class (April 28), the student will meet with the committee to answer questions about the fields papers.
 The oral exam will last no longer than an hour.
 By the end of the oral, the DDF committee as a whole will determine the viability of the exam (Pass/Fail) and communicate that outcome to the GSC.
 If the student does not pass, they will be terminated from the program with a Master's degree.

 • If approved by the GSC, the student will be allowed in the seventh long semester of study (normally the fall) to prepare a Doctoral Dissertation Proposal articulating an original, theoretically-grounded hypothesis based on his/her specialization.
 In drafting this proposal, the student must emphasize the academic significance of the project, and offer well-organized and detailed overview of the overall project, including chapter outlines, thereby drawing from and building on the work done in the previous semester.
-By October 15, the student will present to the Doctoral Dissertation Proposal (DP) committee, usually the same DDF committee, a first draft of the proposal, including a preliminary bibliography (generally between 15- and 20-pages total).
+By October 14, the student will present to the Doctoral Dissertation Proposal (DP) committee, usually the same DDF committee, a first draft of the proposal, including a preliminary bibliography (generally between 15- and 20-pages total).
 The purpose of this step is to share written feedback to be used in the final version of the proposal.
-By November 15, the student must submit the final version of the dissertation proposal, defending it before the DP committee by the end of the semester.
+By October 28, the committee will give feedback to the student.
+The student should arrange with each committee member as to how this feedback will be conveyed (written, in-person, Zoom, etc.).
+By November 11, the student must submit the final version of the dissertation proposal, defending it before the DP committee by the end of the semester (December 9).
 If the proposal is deemed unacceptable by the committee, the student will be terminated from the program with a Master's degree.